IELTS General Training & Academic Writing Differences Explained

 Discussion Essay Model Answer

-It is considered by some that being a university graduate is the key to securing a good job, while there are others who think that it is better to have experience and soft skills.
-In my opinion, I believe that having university education is essential for academic jobs, while soft skills and experience are more useful in business.
+Some people think that being a university graduate is the key to securing a good job, while others think experience and soft skills are better.
+In my opinion, I believe that the former is essential for academic jobs, while the latter are more useful in business and related industries.

-In conclusion, getting a good job requires a relevant background either in experience or education depending on the type of work and field.
-Some positions require an academic background, whilst others benefit more from experience and skills.
+In conclusion, I think that securing a good job requires a relevant background specific to the career or job the applicant is applying for.
+Some positions will require an academic background, whilst others benefit more from experience and skills.

 RECOMMENDED FOR YOU